AHW 2020 Legislative Priorities

 Alliance for a Healthy Washington’s mission is to secure for all Washingtonians sustainable, fair, and transformative health care policy that advances our healthcare system while also addressing our current healthcare crises.

 During the session starting Jan.
-13, 2020, Alliance for a Healthy Washington (AHW) and its members are pursuing a public policy agenda that captures the following goals:
+13, 2020, Alliance for a Healthy Washington (AHW) and its members are pursuing public policy priorities that captures the following goals: